Series · Aliyun PAI · Chapter 3

 DLC resource pools

-For most teams the answer is general-purpose, pay-as-you-go.
-Lingjun makes sense once you’re training above 8 GPUs and need RDMA between nodes — the docs note RDMA is configurable on Lingjun and gives “accelerated inter-node communication” (which is a polite way of saying NCCL AllReduce will be 5-10x faster than over standard ethernet).
-Preemptible is a cost saver for jobs that checkpoint cleanly, which thanks to EasyCKPT is most jobs.
+For most teams, the best choice is the general-purpose, pay-as-you-go pool.
+Lingjun is useful when you’re training with more than 8 GPUs and need RDMA between nodes.
+The docs mention that RDMA is configurable on Lingjun and provides “accelerated inter-node communication” (meaning NCCL AllReduce will be 5-10x faster than over standard Ethernet).
+Preemptible is a cost-effective option for jobs that checkpoint cleanly, which, thanks to EasyCKPT, is true for most jobs.

 Here is the topology you build with a four-node, 2-GPU-per-node DLC job: